Head coach Heather Cairns rounds out coaching staff with Merrill.

 USU Women's Soccer vs. Air Force, 2013, Logan, Utah

-Last season, Wachsman and the Aggies reached the NCAA Tournament for the second-straight season with a 13-3-6 overall record and a 6-0-2 mark in their final season in the WAC.
+Wachsman and the Aggies reached the NCAA Tournament for the second-straight season in 2012 with a 13-3-6 overall record and a 6-0-2 mark in their final season in the Western Athletic Conference.
 In 2012, defender Natalie Norris earned her third-straight WAC Defensive Player of the Year award.
 In 2011, USU ended the season with a 15-5-2 overall record and a 5-1-1 WAC record.
 The Aggies won both the WAC regular season and tournament titles as well as advancing to their first NCAA Tournament.

 In 2010, Wachsman helped lead Utah State to a share of its second WAC regular season title in three seasons.
 The Aggies were 9-7-5 and 5-2-1 in WAC play with Norris earning WAC Defensive Player of the Year honors.

 Prior to his current position, Wachsman spent seven seasons (2003-09) as the head coach at Missouri Southern, an NCAA Division II school located in Joplin, Mo.
 He ended his tenure as the winningest coach in Lions history.
 He led the team to its first-ever national ranking and appearance in an NCAA Division II Regional when the team went 11-4-5 in 2006 and finished in second-place in the Mid-America Intercollegiate Athletic Association with a 9-2-3 mark.